Promotion of DE&I

 Harald Indústria e Comércio de Alimentos Ltda (Brazil)

-Received the following three accreditations at the company ranking for best workplaces by the Great Place to Work Institute
+Received the following two accreditations at the company ranking for best workplaces by the Great Place to Work Institute

 -